apiiro/gitreefs/README.md

 ARGS:
-    clones-path  path to a directory containing git clones (with .git in them) mount-point  path to target location to mount the virtual fs at
+    clones-path  path to a directory containing git clones (with .git in them) mount-point  path to target location to mount the virtual fuseserver at

 OPTIONS:
    --log-file value   Output logs file path format. (default: "logs/gitreefs-%v-%v.log")